 Meet the Team

-We couldn’t support the ADHD community without the valuable input of our Staff, Board, Volunteers, and Professional Advisory Body.
+We couldn’t support the ADHD community without the valuable input of our Staff, Board, Volunteers, Lived Experience Advisory Body, Youth Advisory Working Group and Professional Advisory Body.

 CEO